hydraulic-software/conveyor/guidebook/docs/configs/hocon-spec.md

 HOCON (`application/hocon`) is the Human Optimized Config Object Notation.
 It's a superset of JSON that's used to configure Conveyor.
 This document is a simplified and cleaned up version of the spec.
 [The canonical version of the spec can be found here](https://raw.githubusercontent.com/lightbend/config/master/HOCON.md).

+## Conveyor extensions

+On top of the base HOCON spec Conveyor adds [additional features](hocon-extensions.md) like brace expansion in string lists, per-user default files, access to environment variables and the ability to [include the results of external programs](maven-gradle.md).
+This lets you make dynamic configs that are partly or completely computed on the fly.

 ## Goals / Background

 The primary goal is: keep the semantics (tree structure; set of